 - Inspection Cards - TPM inspection cards can provide a visual indicator of when something has been inspected, by whom, and what type of maintenance may be needed.

 - Tags - When a problem is found that needs maintenance, TPM tags can be applied to the area in question so that the maintenance team knows exactly where to go to complete their job.

-- Training Guides - There are a variety of different types of training guides available to help get employees up to speed with regards to how TPM should be used in the facility.
+- Training Guides - There are a variety of different types of training guides available to help get employees up to speed with regards on how TPM should be used in a facility.

 - TPM Forms - Having standard forms that are filled out when completing TPM inspections or other related work is a good way to ensure standard information is gathered and kept.
-This can then be used to plan for long term improvements of any facility.
+This can then be used to plan for long term improvements.

-There are many different types of TPM tools that can be used in a facility.
-Some of the tools are made specifically to help with TPM, and others are more generic tools that can be used for many things, including TPM.
-Facilities looking to successfully implement these types of strategies can invest in these tools all up front, or add new ones over time, depending on budgets and other factors.
+As can be seen here, there are many different types of TPM tools that can be used in a facility.
+Some of the tools are made specifically to help with TPM, and others are more generic tools that can be used for a number of applications.
+Facilities looking to successfully implement a TPM strategy can invest in all these tools or add new ones over time depending on their budget and other factors.

 - Autonomous Maintenance: The Key to a Healthy TPM Program